 The main cause behind COPD is smoking.
 This can be any type of smoking.
 Tobacco smoke, long term smoke and even secondhand smoke.Additionally, air pollution also plays a significant role These cause persistent inflammation response in the lungs and alter the pulmonary functions.
 A pulmonary function test will indicate abnormal functioning of the lungs and low airflow.
 Contrary to asthma, these limitations are not reversible and get worse in time.
 COPD is preventable, but once you have it you’re stuck with it.
 While COPD may not be talked a lot about, it’s the sixth leading cause of death in the world.
 Furthermore, mortality rates are expected to increase due to more air pollution and smoking

-Coughing is the first symptom to appear and if it lasts more than three months per year, for more than two years, the condition is defined as chronic bronchitis.
-Chronic bronchitis can appear before COPD is totally installed.
-Shortness of breath is usually the most bothered symptom and is typically of prolonged duration and worsened over time and with exercise.
-This cause anxiety and poor quality of life; low oxygenation of the blood influence the functioning of the whole body and many other conditions co-exist with COPD: heart diseases, hypertension, diabetes, anxiety disorders, etc. COPD includes chronic bronchitis and emphysema and many people with COPD have both.
+Coughing is the first symptom to appear.
+If it lasts more than three months per year, for more than two years, the condition is defined as chronic bronchitis.
+Chronic bronchitis can appear before COPD is diagnosed .
+Shortness of breath is usually the most bothering symptom.
+This symptoms will worsen over time and with physical exercise.
+This can be a very stressful and anxious time for the individual.
+It’s important to consult with a medical expert so the right steps to treatment can be taken.
+Low blood oxygenation can have a high impact on the whole body and result in further problems .
+Many other conditions co-exist with COPD.
+Some of these coexisting conditions can include: heart diseases, hypertension, anxiety and sleep problems.
+COPD includes chronic bronchitis and emphysema and many people with COPD have both.